 There are many reasons for being in possession of an older home, but each one will likely lead to some needed changes.
 This could be anything from a couple add-ons to an entire remodeling.
 Either way, you’ll probably be aiming for a more modern sensibility than your house’s current aesthetic.
-It can be difficult to know where to begin, particularly if you aren’t starting from scratch.
-So, here are six tips for giving your house a modern home renovation.

 6 simple tips for a modern home renovation